Morris Fiorina

 Morris P. Fiorina (born 1946) is an American political scientist and co-author of the book Culture War?
 The Myth of a Polarized America with Jeremy C. Pope (Brigham Young University).

 Biography

 Fiorina received his B.A. from Allegheny College, and his M.A. and Ph.D. from the University of Rochester.
-He currently serves as the Wendt Family Professor of Political Science, Stanford University and is a senior fellow at Stanford University's Hoover Institution.
+He currently serves as the Wendt Family Professor of Political Science, and is a senior fellow at Stanford University's Hoover Institution.
 He was formerly the Thompson Professor of Government at Harvard University and has taught at the California Institute of Technology.
 He resides in Portola Valley, California.